her17138/Scram/README.md

 This game  exposes a simple socket interface to play.

-- `npm run start` - start the dev server
+- `npm start` - start the express server

 ## Built with
 This project features this tools